 The Australian Government has announced a number of Stimulus measures relating to the effects of COVID -19 on businesses and individuals.

-The 2 most prominent stimulus announcements for businesses relate to Cashflow Stimulus for Businesses that have employees, as well as the JobKeeper Payment.
+2 of the most prominent stimulus announcements are for businesses that have employees.
+These include the Cashflow Stimulus for Businesses and the JobKeeper Payment.

 One of the best places to find up-to-date information regarding COVID -19 Stimulus is the ATO COVID -19 Web page.

-We also regularly receive information and analysis from many professional sources including the following information regarding the JobKeeper payment from the NTAA which was received on 15-04-2020.
+We also regularly receive information and analysis from many professional sources.
+This includes information regarding the JobKeeper payment from the NTAA which was received on 15-04-2020.

-As the landscape is constantly changing in these regards you should always ensure that you have the most recent information that applies to your current circumstances.
+Please note that the landscape is constantly changing in these regards.
+You should always ensure that you have the most recent information that applies to your current circumstances.

 COVID -19 and interacting with All Accounting & Tax – Complying and Business almost as usual

 The COVID-19 epidemic is changing how we interact with people and businesses.
 We are continuing to support you with our full range of services and not much has changed with how we operate.
-We do however understand that peace of mind is an important thing.
-We have a full statement below regarding how we operate and interact with our clients.
-We will continue to monitor conditions daily and adjust our business operations as needed in the interest of our clients and employees in accordance with the advice of health authorities and Australian Government requirements.
-We offer many flexible ways to assist you with your accounting and taxation needs, including low or no contact options (see below for full details).
+In the current environment we do however realise that peace of mind is an important thing.
+Therefore we have a full statement below regarding how we operate and interact with our clients.
+We will continue to monitor conditions and adjust our business operations as needed.
+This will take into account the interests of our clients and employees in accordance with the advice of health authorities and Australian Government requirements.
+Our offices offer many flexible ways to assist you with your accounting and taxation needs.
+This includes various low or no contact options such as phone appointments, zoom meetings and emailing in your work.
+Please see below for full details.

 From 2018 most travel claims to rental properties are not deductible and there are some restrictions on claiming depreciation deductions from second-hand items…

 - All Trustee distribution resolutions must be made before 30 June for each income year.